notator/ResidentSynthHostTestSite/README.md

 ![screenshot_Tuning](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_2_Tuning.png "screenshot_Tuning")
 Tuning groups can be configured in the _ResidentSynth_, and selected from the **tuning group** selector.
 The **tuning** selector always contains the tunings available in the current tuning group.
 The two **offset** numerical inputs determine the tuning offset in semitones and cents respectively.
-The semitones input takes integer values in the range -36 to +36.
-The cents input takes values in the range -50 to +50.
+The semitones offset input takes integer values in the range -64 to +63.
+The cents offset input takes values in the range -50 to +50.
+Pitches that would end up exceeding the midi range (0..127) are silently coerced to midi pitch 0 or 127.

 Commands and Controls:
 ![screenshot_Commands&Controls](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_3_Commands&Controls.png "screenshot_Commands&Controls")